callmecavs/handmade/README.md

 // define a custom task
 const task = contents => new Promise((resolve, reject) => {
+  // destructure file data from contents let { files } = contents.core

-  // do work here, sync or async console.log('Heavy lifting.')
+  // do work here, sync or async, using the file data
+  // files is an object of file paths -> file contents console.log(files)

-  // when done, resolve and pass everything along resolve(contents)
+  // when done, resolve and pass along the contents object resolve(contents)
 })